RedWARd42/web103_finalproject/planning/wireframes.md

 1. ⭐ Main Page: a list view of the posts
 2. ⭐ Profile Page: a user can see their profile info and items they have lended
 3. ⭐ Borrowed Items Page: a user can see the items they are currently borrowing
+4. Create Post Page: a user can post which item they can lend out

 ## Wireframe 1: Main Page